Health in Bangladesh: Tuberculosis

-Present TB status of Bangladesh: According to the WHO, 'Global TB Report 2017' total population was 165 million, Bangladesh is one of the world's 30 high TB burden countries and near about 59170 people died due to tuberculosis.
-The total estimated number of TB patients was 364000, among them male patients were recorded at 236000, and female patients was 128000.
-In 2017 the total case was notified 244201.
-The total new and relapse case was 242639.
-People are mainly suffering from pulmonary TB; it was 81% (197800 patients) of notified cases.
+Present TB status of Bangladesh: According to the WHO's 'Global TB Report 2017', the total population was 165 million, Bangladesh is one of the world's 30 high TB burden countries, and about 59,170 people died due to tuberculosis.
+The total estimated number of TB patients was 364,000, among them male patients were recorded at 236,000, and female patients was 128,000.
+In 2017 the total case was notified 244,201.
+The total new and relapse case was 242,639.
+People are mainly suffering from pulmonary TB; it was 81% (197,800 patients) of notified cases.
 Still now, HIV is considered as the most deadly infectious disease all over the world.
 It suppresses the immune system of the body.
 So any kind of infection can be incubated into the body, HIV infected person can be easily infected by mycobacterium tuberculosis.

 TB with HIV patient: Still now, HIV is considered as the most deadly infectious disease all over the world.
 It suppresses the immune system of the body.
 So any kind of infection can be incubated into the body, HIV infected person can be easily infected by mycobacterium tuberculosis, it is HIV-TB co infection.
 In 2017, the estimated number of the patient with HIV positive status tuberculosis was 540.
 Patient with HIV positive status (new and relapse case) notified was 89, out of 540 HIV positive patients.
 Among 89 patient 84 patients took anti-retroviral therapy.